 Here is another moment that I believe we may have seen an example of this.
-Following the execution of the Meereenese freed slave, Dany is trying to balance of upholding fair law with being adored and it’s not working.
+Following the execution of the Meereenese freed slave, Dany is trying to balance the upholding of fair law with being adored and it’s not working.
 She’s upset that she had to execute someone for killing a man she wanted dead anyway and she orders her advisors to leave her alone in her chambers.
 The moment she’s alone, Drogon arrives on the roof after not having been seen for weeks.
 It was almost as if he could feel her emotional state.
 See?
 Dragon thinky powers.

 When the Sons of the Harpy strike again, Grey Worm is badly injured and Ser Barristan is killed.
 Though she hadn’t known him long, he was the last living link she had to her family.
 She reacts to his death by rounding up the leaders of all the great houses in Meereen and brings them down to the catacombs where she makes them watch as her dragons barbeque and snack on one of them.
 And how does she react?
 You guessed it.
 Ice in her veins.

 In an effort to ease the unrest in Meereen, Dany makes the decision to marry Hizdhar.
 She also agrees to reopen the fighting pits for free men only.